 Check the following comparison table to see how ChoiceTrade stacks up against similar brokers when it comes to minimum deposits:

-Besides the ChoiceTrade minimum deposit for cash accounts, there is a $2,000 minimum deposit for margin accounts.
-The margin account means that you trade with borrowed money, also known as leverage.
+Besides the minimum deposit for cash accounts, there is a $2,000 minimum deposit for margin accounts.
+A margin account is where you trade with borrowed money, also known as leverage.

 The minimum deposit means that you will first need to transfer this amount to your brokerage account from your bank account in order to start trading.
 It is sometimes called an initial deposit or funding.